Rasgulla: Alternative claims of Puri temple tradition of Odisha

 According to historians of Odisha, the rasgulla originated in Puri, as khira mohana, which later evolved into the Pahala rasgulla.
-It has been traditionally offered as bhog, in other words a religious offering, to goddess Lakshmi at Jagannath Temple, Puri.
-According to the local legend, Lakshmi gets upset because her husband Lord Jagannath goes on a 9-day sojourn (the ratha yatra) without her consent.
-So, she locks Jai Vijay Dwar, one of the temple gates and prevents his convoy from re-entering the Garbhagṛha (sanctum sanctorum) of the temple.
-To appease her, Jagannath offers her rasgullas.
+It has been traditionally offered as bhog, a religious offering, to goddess Lakshmi at Jagannath Temple, Puri.
+According to the local legend, Lakshmi got upset because her husband, Lord Jagannath, went on a 9-day sojourn (the ratha yatra) without her consent, so she locked Jai Vijay Dwar, one of the temple gates, and prevented his convoy from reentering the temple's Garbhagṛha (sanctum sanctorum).
+Jagannath offered her rasgullas to appease her.
 This ritual, known as Bachanika, is part of the "Niladri Bije" (or "Arrival of the God") observance, which marks the return of the deities to the temple after the Ratha Yatra.

-The Jagannath Temple scholars such as Laxmidhar Pujapanda and researchers like Jagabandhu Padhi state that the tradition has existed since the 12th century, when the present-day temple structure was first built.
-Pujapanda states that the Niladri Bije tradition is mentioned in Niladri Mahodaya, which is dated to the 18th century by Sarat Chandra Mahapatra.
-According to Mahapatra, several temple scriptures, which are over 300 years old, provide the evidence of rasgulla offering ritual in Puri.
+Jagannath Temple scholars, such as Laxmidhar Pujapanda, and researchers like Jagabandhu Padhi say the tradition dates to the 12th century, when the temple was first built.
+Pujapanda says the Niladri Bije tradition is mentioned in Niladri Mahodaya, which dates to the 18th century by Sarat Chandra Mahapatra.
+According to Mahapatra, several temple scriptures over 300 years old have evidence of the rasgulla offering ritual in Puri.

-According to folklore, Pahala (a village on the outskirts of Odisha's capital Bhubaneswar) had a large number of cows.
-The village would produce excess milk, and the villagers would throw it away when it became spoilt.
+According to folklore, Pahala (a village on the outskirts of Odisha's capital, Bhubaneswar) had many cows.
+The village produced excess milk, and the villagers threw it away when it spoiled.
 When a priest from the Jagannath Temple saw this, he taught them the art of curdling, including the recipe for rasagulla.
-Pahala thus went on to become the biggest market for chhena-based sweets in the area.
+Pahala thus became the biggest market for chhena-based sweets in the area.

-According to Asit Mohanty, an Odia research scholar on Jagannath cult and traditions, the sweet is mentioned as "Rasagola" in the 15th-century text Jagamohana Ramayana of Balaram Das.
+According to Asit Mohanty, an Odia research scholar on the Jagannath cult and traditions, the sweet is mentioned as "Rasagola" in the 15th-century text Jagamohana Ramayana of Balaram Das.